 The effects of the time change

 I’ve talked at length about my struggle with SAD (Seasonal Affective Disorder) in the past, and the time change usually triggers it fully.
 Funnily enough, I don’t remember EVER experiencing it growing up in Indiana.
 Not even when it seemed like we didn’t see the sun from October through March (unless temps were below zero 🥶)–for anyone who isn’t aware, the Great Lakes region is known for being rather cloudy, especially in the colder months.

 I don’t even remember noticing the dark so much in college, which was the first time I experienced true darkness before 5 pm.
 I’m not sure if it was because I was so busy with classes, homework, and college life, that I just didn’t have time to pay attention?
 Or if life was relatively easy, being that I was a college student without any major responsibilities 😇?

-I’ve definitely been feeling the SAD in the last few weeks.
+I struggle with SAD the most these 3 weeks before Thanksgiving.
 The weather in the Black Hills is usually fairly decent, but Fall does tend to be one of our cloudier times of the year.
 That, and the lack of daylight, tends to exacerbate any SAD symptoms I’m currently feeling.

 It’s INCREDIBLY frustrating when you’re already feeling lousy and Mother Nature just smiles at you and keeps kicking your emotional butt with Her cruddy weather…but there’s something oddly calming about it too.
 Like She does not give a SH*T about how we feel.
 She just does her thing, completely oblivious and ambivalent about our needs or comforts.
 It’s humbling, and I find the consistency of it somewhat comforting, strangely enough.

 Fortunately, we have had an ABSOLUTELY GORGEOUS, warm fall this year!
 We also tend to have GORGEOUS sunsets this time of the year!